Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-Next, we verify our ability to accurately fit Seidel coefficients from a single noisy image of randomly scattered point sources.
+Next, we verify our Seidel fitting method by quantifying the error in our estimated Seidel coefficients that were fitted from a single noisy image of randomly-scattered point sources.
 As detailed in Sec.~\ref{subsec:seidel}, the Seidel fitting procedure involves searching for the set of 5 primary Seidel coefficients that best fit the measured PSFs at their given positions in the calibration image.
 We simulate this process many times by randomly generating sets of Seidel coefficients, using them to produce a calibration image with additive Gaussian noise, and then estimating those coefficients only using the noisy calibration image (see Fig.~\ref{fig:2}d).
 Section~\ref{subsec:seidel} shows that this optimization problem is nonconvex, yet we find that our estimated Seidel coefficients almost always converge correctly.
-This is not entirely surprising since the Seidel procedure is optimal in the maximum likelihood sense \cite{Southwell:77}.
+This is not entirely surprising, since the Seidel procedure is optimal in the maximum likelihood sense \cite{Southwell:77}.
 To quantify, we ran many Seidel fits over random coefficients, randomly located PSFs, and random draws of additive noise, and plotted the error between estimated and true coefficients in Fig.~\ref{fig:2}e.
-Due to the nonconvexity, we see that not every case produces errors which converge to 0.
-However, two things provide assurance: 1)the median convergence approaches 0, meaning that a majority of optimizations will produce the optimal solution, and 2) even the runs which do not converge to the global minimum produce PSFs which are close enough to the true ones to provide good quality ring deconvolution .
+Due to nonconvexity, we see that not every case produces errors which converge to 0.
+However, two things provide assurance: 1) the median convergence approaches 0, meaning that a majority of optimizations will produce the optimal solution, and 2) even the runs which do not converge to the global minimum produce PSFs which are close enough to the true ones to provide good quality ring deconvolution.
 Finally, since the Seidel fitting procedure acts as a PSF denoiser, we tested the fit with varying amounts of noise (up to $-20$ dB SNR) and found that the fit only reduces performance slightly, even with severe additive noise (Fig.~\ref{fig:2}f).
+Additional simulations for higher-order Seidel coefficients can be found in Appendix~\ref{appendix:higher-order}.